Jgfrausing/ik1919/content/udvalg/bestyrelsen.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Dameafdelingen"
+title = "Bestyrelsen"
 subtitle = ""

 [content]